soz-live/soz-live.github.io/community.md

 - GitHub for code, docs, issues, projects, development and discussions.
 - Discord as the primary resource for community discussions.
-- Slack as a secondary community resource.
+- YouTube for pics and videos.

 ## Aims & Objectives